Zoom Backlash Widens With Daimler, Ericsson and BofA Curbs

 (Bloomberg) -- Some of the world’s largest companies have advised against the use of Zoom Video Communications Inc.’s conferencing app, fueling a growing backlash against a service that shot to prominence during the Covid-19 pandemic.

-Daimler AG, Ericsson SA, NXP Semiconductors NV and Bank of America Corp. are among a wave of companies forbidding or warning employees against using Zoom because of concerns about its security, according to people familiar with their operations.
-They join corporations like Tesla Inc. and government agencies from Taiwan to Singapore that have banned the app’s use.
+Daimler AG, Ericsson AB, NXP Semiconductors NV and Bank of America Corp. are among a wave of companies forbidding or warning employees against using Zoom because of concerns about its security, according to people familiar with their operations.
+They join corporations like Tesla Inc. and government agencies from Taiwan to Singapore that have banned the app’s use, though the city-state has since backtracked.
 India has deemed Zoom an unsafe platform and initiated a public contest to develop a secure homegrown video-chat alternative.

 Read more: Zoom Goes From Conferencing App to the Pandemic’s Social Network